 This leadership team can support local emergency management priorities and align them with specific business and economic recovery initiatives to accelerate recovery and eliminate potential duplication of efforts.
-By acting quickly, such teams are able to provide a central point of contact for damage assessment data and recovery strategy development.
+By acting quickly, such teams can provide a central point of contact for damage assessment data and recovery strategy development.

 - 1. Broker relationships with individuals, groups and organizations NOW that will assist to prepare for a disaster before the chaos starts.
 Ensure that lines of communication among the key players are established before the added stress of a catastrophe. - 2.
 Build a Contact Database.
 When an emergency is unfolding, it is critically important to have an accurate list of key entities/individuals that will be involved in minimizing economic impacts and managing positive outcomes. - 3.
-Establish an Economic Recovery Leadership Team.
+Establish a leadership team.
 A multi-stakeholder committee may be deemed the best leadership option.
-Develop Terms of Reference.
+Develop terms of reference for a Recovery Task Force.
 Include basic elements such as Purpose and Scope as well as Designated Representation.
-Add in potential Roles/Responsibilities to the Terms of Reference as these are determined by your group.
+Add in potential Roles to the terms of reference as these are determined by your group.

 Example: